-Note: The count for "number of fish to sell" should be a subset of those fish that were kept.
+Note: The count for "number of fish to sell" and "number of fish to weigh-in" should be a subset of those fish that were kept.
 Be sure that the respondent includes all kept fish when they are asked the first part of Item 30 "number kept."
-When asked "How many of those \\\\\ that you kept did you sell or do you plan to sell?" the response should be a subset of those fish that were kept.
+When asked "How many of those that you kept did you sell or do you plan to sell?" and "How many of those that you kept did you weigh-in or do you plan to weigh-in at the tournament weigh station?", the response should be a subset of those fish that were kept.

 Interviewers should ask respondents if they can see all fish that were kept.
 If for some reason kept fish are not available to be counted and identified, the interviewer should make a note of this in the "notes" area on Item 30.
 If the interviewer is absolutely certain that the respondent is making a mistake in count or species identification, they should record the correct information on the form, as opposed to the incorrect information supplied by the respondent.
 The Guide to Sharks, Tunas & Billfishes of the U.S. Atlantic & Gulf of Mexico and Guide to the Tunas of the Western Atlantic will help with species identifications.
 Peterson's Field Guide to Atlantic Coast Fishes of North America is also a good source of information.
 When in doubt about the species identity of any unobserved fish, the interviewer should appropriately identify the fish at a higher taxonomic level, such as genus or family.
-Interviewers are expected to be able to identify all observed fish to the species level.
+However, Interviewers are expected to be able to identify all observed fish to the species level.
+Another reason why it is important to observe the fish (besides identification) is to get an accurate count of the number landed.